pentium100/xlsx-template/README.md

 You can use arrays as placeholder values to indicate that the placeholder cell is to be replicated across columns.
 In this case, the placeholder cannot appear inside a text string - it must be the only thing in its cell.
-For example, if the placehodler value `dates` is an array of dates:
+For example, if the placeholder value `dates` is an array of dates:

     | ${dates} |